apify/crawlee/README.md

 ### Usage on the Apify cloud platform

 You can also develop your web scraping project in an online code editor directly on the Apify cloud.
-You'll need to have an Apify Account.
+You'll need to have an Apify account.
 Go to [Actors](https://my.apify.com/actors)
 page in the app, click <i>Create new</i> and then go to the
 <i>Source</i> tab and start writing your code or paste one of the code examples below.